yuejiaointel/scikit-learn-intelex/doc/sources/model_builders.rst

 -----------

 - Models with categorical features are not supported.
+- Multi-class classification is only supported when the logic corresponds to multinomial logistic loss instead of one-vs-rest.
 - Multioutput models are not supported.
-- SHAP values can be calculated for regression models only.
+- SHAP values cannot be calculated for multi-class classification models, nor for CatBoost regression models from loss functions that involve link functions (e.g. can be calculated for 'RMSE', but not for 'Poisson').
 - Objectives that are not for regression nor classification (e.g. ranking) are not supported.

 Documentation